bezokurepo/bezokurepo/README.md

 - :wrench: Foundation models are further developed to be useful: named entity resolution, sentiment analysis, semantic role labeling, question and answer, information extraction and search.
 - :astonished: Fine tuning is then exposed to extend for customer corpus.
 - :satellite: We deploy seamlessly to Cloud, Desktop and Mobile (Android) using Intel openVINO.
 - 💞️ We joined the Intel Liftoff program in early 2024 and the Denvr Ai Ascend program in August 2025.
-All public data and models are open sourced, see license.txt for details in each section.
+- :unlock: All public data and models are open sourced, see license.txt for details in each section.
 - 📫 You can easily search @bezokurepo for open source models and data in the github search bar.
 If you need support, email ian.gilmour@bezoku.ai